 Eight Sleep Pod mattresses are currently only sold online.

-The company does occasionally put the mattresses on sale and offer discount codes, so you may not necessarily pay full price.
+The company does occasionally put mattresses on sale and offer discount codes, so you may not necessarily pay full price.
 Eight Sleep also offers financing through Affirm.

 The three Pod mattresses are pretty similar in construction.
 If you’re trying to decide which version might work best for you, weighing these key differences can help.

-The Pod Pro and Max are both 12 inches tall.
+The Pod Pro and Max are both 12 in. tall.
 One inch may not seem like a huge difference — and it often isn’t — but it can provide some extra support and durability for people who need a sturdier bed.
 In some cases, this extra inch of foam also makes for a slightly softer mattress.